Papa CJ

-Chirag Jain, better known by his stage name Papa CJ is a stand-up comedian from India.
-In November 2014 he won the 'Asia's Best Stand-up Comedian' award by Top 10 Magazine in Kuala Lumpur.
+Papa CJ is a stand-up comedian from India.
+In November 2014, he won the 'Asia's Best Stand-up Comedian' award by Top 10 Magazine in Kuala Lumpur.
 He has toured sell-out shows across five continents and in October 2011 he taped a Showtime USA Stand-up Comedy Special with Russell Peters in Amsterdam.

 Early life and career

 Papa CJ did his schooling at the Lawrence School Sanawar in India where he was the head boy and then went on to do an MBA at the University of Oxford from the Said Business School.

 He then worked as a management consultant in London.
 He has also worked as an executive coach and motivational speaker and has trained executives from over 50 blue chip companies all over the world.

 Comedy career

 After visiting the Edinburgh Fringe Festival in 2004, he gave up his corporate career and started performing stand-up comedy in November of that year.
 He has since performed in North America, Europe, Asia, Australia and Africa.
 After being a regular on the UK comedy circuit he moved back to New Delhi in early 2008, where he started off the English language stand-up comedy circuit in India and began grooming new talent.
 In 2008 he was also a contestant on Last Comic Standing 6 on NBC, where from over 3000 worldwide contestants he made it to the final 10.

 In 2009 Papa CJ became the first Indian comedian to be invited to perform at the Just for Laughs festival in Canada.
 In 2015 he became the first Indian comedian invited to do a solo show at the Melbourne International Comedy Festival, where he took his comedy special 'Papa CJ | Naked'.
 He has performed multiple times at the Edinburgh Fringe Festival.
 In 2016 he sold out the Soho Theatre in London and got two standing ovations on his Broadway debut in New York when he headlined Carolines on Broadway.